Multi-partite entanglement monotones: PSEM s from polynomial invariants

-The invariant $\CZ$ constructed from $\psi$'s and $\bar \psi$'s can be thought of as a function of the reduced density matrix $\rho_{\bar{A}}$ that is obtained after tracing the party $A$ for some party $A$.
-The density matrix $\rho_{\bar{A}}$ is graphically constructed by joining a black and a white vertex only by $A$-edge and keeping all the other edges open as shown in figure \ref{rho-notation}.
+Now let us outline our strategy of constructing {PSEM}s from multi-invariants $\CZ$.
+Any multi-invariant is invariant under local unitary transformations and as explained below theorem \ref{concave}, any local unitary invariant function of $|\psi\rangle$ can be thought of as a function of $\rho_{\bar A}:={\rm Tr}_A|\psi\rangle\langle \psi|$.
+We will construct $\CZ$ that is convex in $\rho_{\bar A}$ for all parties $A$.
+Thanks to theorem \ref{concave} and remark \ref{smaller}, $1-\CZ$ is then a {PSEM}.
+We will take $\CZ$ to have at least one relfecting cut.
+As a result $\CZ>0$.

-In this sense $\rho_{\bar{A}}$ lives on the $A$-edge.
-Alternatively, $\CZ$ can also be thought of as a function of $\rho_B$ that lives on $B$-edge and so on.
+Let us comment on how to think of $\CZ$ as a function of $\rho_{\bar A}$ graphically.
+The density matrix $\rho_{\bar{A}}$ is constructed by joining a black and a white vertex only by $A$-edge and keeping all the other edges open as shown in figure \ref{rho-notation}.